 The fewer inhibitions we have, the better our work, our relationships, and our lives in general.

-This Pandemic of Inhibitions stops us from reaching our potential.
+This Pandemic of Inhibitions stops us from reaching our creative potential.

 A part of me wishes to go back to being a teacher, if only to provide children with exercises which open them up and dissolve their fears.
 When I was an Art & English teacher, every lesson plan was designed with an element of self-awareness and comfort zone widening.